Troubleshooting Pay-i for Databricks

 Work through this checklist in order:

 1. Confirm payi_instrument() runs before client initialization.
-Pay-i patches the OpenAI client at instrumentation time.
-If a client is created before payi_instrument() is called, that client is not instrumented and calls will not be tracked.
+Pay-i patches the OpenAI client when payi_instrument() is called.
+If a client is created and an inference call is made before payi_instrument(,the inference call will not be tracked.
 Move payi_instrument() to the top of your startup sequence, before any client is created.

 2. Check for client-level errors.
 If your application is throwing exceptions during inference calls, the request may not be reaching Pay-i.
 Review your application logs for connection errors, authentication failures, or timeouts.